andraugust/andraugust.github.io/quantum-2.md

 $$

-This is the PDE governing free-particle dynamics.
+This PDE governs free-particle dynamics.
 It has the form of a diffusion equation but with a complex diffusion coefficient.
 To solve it we use the solution derived earlier for discrete state vectors:

 $$